sifrr/sifrr/packages/browser/sifrr-storage/README.md

 ## Types of storages available (in default priority order)

 - IndexedDB (Persisted - on page refresh or open/close)
-- WebSQL (Persisted - on page refresh or open/close)
 - LocalStorage (Persisted - on page refresh or open/close)
 - Cookies (Persisted - on page refresh or open/close), Sent to server with every request
-- JsonStorage (In memory - deleted on page refresh or open/close)
+- Memory (In memory - deleted on page refresh or open/close)

 ## How to use